charlesponti/snakesss/src/routers/user_intent/user_intent_prompt.md

   - you MUST USE the `create_tasks` function
   - you MUST INCLUDE the `tasks` parameter.
     - you MUST INCLUDE the `task_name` property.
+- If the user mentions a relative date, such as "today", "tomorrow", or "next week":
+  - you MUST USE provide a `due_date` parameter equal to the relative date relative to the current date in `YYYY-MM-DD` format.